Home

 My original coil (a now impossible to get original Lucas 13C12) was fine.
 However, I bought a Crane PS91 to go with the XR-700 amplifier on a dealer’s recommendation (who no longer exist!).
 At a later date, I contacted Crane Cams themselves and they said that the PS91 coil is NOT recommended for the XR700!!!

 When I came across the REOPUS, I was impressed by the build quality and the vastly improved specifications - but mainly, the fact that it was designed from the outset to run 12 cylinders at high revs (8,000), with very accurate timing between cylinders - an aspect I'd never thought about before.
 Luckily, I had a spare distributor so the original parts went back in and the new amplifier circuit went into the original case without any hassle.
 Performance improvements?
-Well, I can't say definitely, but it does feel better to the seat of my pants and an occasional slight misfire on tickover has gone.
-Just wish REOPUS had been available earlier!
+Well, I can't say I've tested it scientifically, but it certainly does feel better through the seat of my pants and an occasional misfire on tickover has gone.
+I just wish the REOPUS had been available earlier!

 This site is for the benefit of enthusiasts.
 Much of the content is my own to use as you wish.
 However, some I have collected from various (forgotten) sources in the public domain.
 If you are the owner of any material used and wish it to be removed or so accredited, please contact me.